 The story of Casagrande’s murder-galore and subsequent rise to fame is an interesting example of spin doctoring and damage control.
 Casagrande was geared for a life as a mercenary.
 But his success as an artist changed the plan, and suddenly the fascist war bravado didn’t tick the boxes anymore.

-In an interview of Kalpa, the Finnish military reserve officer school’s student magazine, Casagrande was asked about the morals of war.
+In an interview of Kalpa, the Finnish military academy’s student magazine, Casagrande was asked about the morals of war.
 He put the blame of his troops’ bad reputation neatly on guys in the rear:

 “In the background of the troops that were doing the actual fighting in Bosnia acted troops which, in the absence of battle, were seeking for feeling of robustness through obscenities.
 He (Casagrande) sees that with their crime spree those troops were carrying out cruel therapy for their traumas out of feelings of inferiority.